relzwit/voice-changer/tf_is_this_thing.md

 Phase 5: The Playback (Shipping Out)

-    Receipt:
+1. Receipt

 Python sends the new audio bytes back over the socket.

-        C++ PythonBridge receives them and converts them back into a std::vector<float>.
+The C++ PythonBridge receives them and converts them back into a std::vector<float>.

-    Elastic Resampling (Crucial Step):
+2. Elastic Resampling (Crucial Step)

     The Problem: Audio clocks are imperfect.
 You sent exactly 240,000 samples.
 Python might send back 240,005 samples due to rounding errors.
 If we just played that, the audio would drift over time.

     The Solution: ResampleToCount.
 We force the received audio to be exactly the same length as the input buffer.
 If it's too long, we squash it slightly.
 If it's too short, we stretch it.

-    To the Speakers:
+3. To the Speakers

 The Worker Thread converts the Mono AI audio into Stereo (copying Left to Right).
 It writes this data into g_rb_output (The Output Ring Buffer).

-    The Final Callback:
+4. The Final Callback

 The next time the hardware interrupts (data_callback), it sees data in the Output Ring Buffer.
 It grabs it and pushes it to your speakers/headphones.

 Summary of Data Flow

-    Mic (48kHz) → Callback → Input RingBuffer

-    Worker Thread → Denoise → Accumulate 5s

-    Resample (40kHz) → TCP Send

-    Python → Hubert (Extract Words) → Crepe (Extract Pitch) → Pitch Shift

-    RVC Model (Combine Words + New Pitch) → New Voice

-    Resample (48kHz) → TCP Return

-    C++ Worker → Elastic Fit → Output RingBuffer

-    Callback → Speakers

-That is exactly how your project works.
-It is a sophisticated pipeline that balances the raw speed of C++ with the complex intelligence of Python.
+Code snippet

+graph TD
+    A[Mic 48kHz] --> B[Callback]
+    B --> C[Input RingBuffer]
+    C --> D[Worker Thread]
+    D --> E[Denoise]
+    E --> F[Accumulate 5s]
+    F --> G[Resample 40kHz]
+    G --> H[TCP Send]
+    H --> I[Python Lab]

+    subgraph Python
+    I --> J[Hubert: Extract Words]
+    I --> K[Crepe: Extract Pitch]
+    K --> L[Pitch Shift]
+    J --> M[RVC Model]
+    L --> M
+    M --> N[New Voice]
+    N --> O[Resample 48kHz]
+    end

+    O --> P[TCP Return]
+    P --> Q[C++ Worker]
+    Q --> R[Elastic Fit]
+    R --> S[Output RingBuffer]
+    S --> T[Callback]
+    T --> U[Speakers]